 We wish to recruit up to 45 people to take part in this study at the Oxford Vaccine Group, University of Oxford.
-Participants should be in generally good health and aged either between 18 and 45 years or 65 years and over.
+Participants should be aged either between 18 and 50 years and taking anti-TNF therapy.
 Volunteers will be asked to complete an initial online questionnaire, followed by a phone call from the study team, to assess whether they are eligible to take part.
 After this, volunteers will be invited to attend a screening visit which will include a medical assessment.
 Those who are eligible will then be invited to attend their COVID-19 mRNA vaccination (study injection) visit.